iNalgiev/webtexttool/README.md

 ### Keyword analysis & research
 Webtexttool will help you find the best keywords for your content.
 Fill in your keyword to have it analyzed on volume and competition in realtime and also get suggestions on other keywords you could use.

+### Text Conversion Optimizer
+This module analyses your content and gives you tips to increase the readability of your text and improve the chances of conversion.
+Check our [video](https://youtu.be/5NZ6IjHntIQ) to find out more about this module!

 ### Uptodate SEO rules
 We make sure that the webtexttool engine is always uptodate with the latest SEO rules.
 So you will always have access to the latest SEO rules and insights to optimize your content